Are you using your smart phone or a mobile wallet to pay for purchases over the holiday season?

 There are also some preventative things you can set up to help protect yourself.
 The biggest one is enabling two-factor authentication on your phone and within any banking apps.
 This can be password and face or thumbprint recognition, or being sent a unique code you must enter to gain access to an app’s information.
 You should also always use a banking app and not check or monitor your accounts in an Internet browser.
 An app will have protection measures enabled already and are less susceptible to malware attempts.

 No single payment method is completely secure, but paying with your smartphone can be.
 Just make sure you are smart about your smartphone to protect yourself and your personal data.
-If you want more information on cybersecurity, check out our Fraud Alert Center. and if you have not downloaded our mobile banking app do so now!
+If you have not downloaded our mobile banking app do so now!

 Get more mobile banking safety tips or Learn more about how to safely manage your financial accounts online.